laelhalawani/remote_hosts_client/README.md

-# Terminal Control MCP Client
+# Remote Hosts MCP Client

-Node.js MCP client for the Remote Terminal Control Server.
+Node.js MCP client for the Remote Hosts Server.
 Works with Claude Desktop, Cursor, and other MCP-compatible AI tools.

 ## Installation